cyrbil/GameOnCanvas/README.md

 }

 // create our first scene that just contains the background...
-// we add a new object to the scene, coming from the in game resource ‚Äúbackground‚Äù var gameScene = new scene([
+// we add a new object to the scene, coming from the in game resource ìbackgroundî var gameScene = new scene([
-// preloaded resources are in game‚Äôs ‚Äúresources‚Äù object
+// preloaded resources are in gameís ìresourcesî object
 	new obj(game.resources.background)
 ]);
 // obj can be image, resources or shapes